TheLindaProjectInc/Metrix/README.md

 </table>

 ## Masternode
 Lindacoin’s use of masternodes enables Linda to have unique features that are not possible in other cryptocurrencies.
-Our masternodes do the brunt of the work, sorting out blocks and managing peers.
 The Linda community will operate these masternodes to help keep the network flowing.
 Our masternodes perform all of the InstantX and private transactions, and are the heart of our blockchain.
 A masternode is simply a Linda full node or a computer wallet that stores the complete copy of the blockchain in real time.
 But, the central nodes are considerably different - they perform more functionalities to give Linda special features.
 One example of this is Linda’s extraordinary speed and instant transactions.
 This makes Linda transactions suitable for everyone.
 Some of the unique functions that these nodes perform are:

 ● Increasing the confidentiality of transactions